 "Oh, um, are you talking about like a date?"

-"Well, I don't have a sister and I'm allergic to cats . . ."
+"Well, I don't have a sister, and I'm allergic to cats . . ."
+I did think about what to say that time but that didn't make it any less ridiculous than my previous statements.

 Because it turned out he wasn't done.

 "This must be a pretty impressive place you have in mind," I said.
 I was stalling now because I didn't know how to react to his extended invitation.
 Dating someone so much older was unconventional but just on the acceptable side of shocking.
-Somehow though, being friends with him was an even stranger idea.
+Somehow though, being friends with him was an even stranger idea-almost suspiciously strange, as we had never spoken before this giving him no reason to think we had anything at all in common.

-"It could be if you agree to go with me."
+"It could be if you agree to go with me," he said coaxingly.

 "Probably not prison.
 I'm guessing it sucks no matter who is there."